Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 Who approved funding for this project?

-At the April 17 White House press conference, a reporter mischaracterized key details about the project — stating that "the NIH, under the Obama administration, in 2015 gave that lab $3.7 million in a grant"and asking President Trump, "Why would the U.S. give a grant like that to China?"
+At the April 17 White House news conference, a reporter mischaracterized key details about the project, stating that "the NIH, under the Obama administration, in 2015 gave that lab $3.7 million in a grant" and asking Trump, "Why would the U.S. give a grant like that to China?"

 Trump continued that erroneous depiction, answering, "I understand it was a number of years ago, right?"
-Then adding, "2015?
+Then he added, "2015?
 Who was president then, I wonder."

-In fact, while the first grant for the project was indeed given in 2015 (for $3.25 million over five years), the $3.7 million was actually approved last year as a five-year renewal.
+In fact, while the first grant for the project was indeed given in 2015 (for $3.25 million over five years), the $3.7 million was approved last year as a five-year renewal.

-Also, only about 10 percent of the grant – about $76,000 per year — was slated for the Wuhan Institute.
-This was provided in recognition that the Wuhan lab was doing the bulk of the on-the-ground sample collection and analysis, says EcoHealth Alliance's Daszak.,
+Also, only about 10% of the grant — about $76,000 per year — was slated for the Wuhan Institute.
+This was provided in recognition that the Wuhan lab was doing the bulk of the on-the-ground sample collection and analysis, says EcoHealth Alliance's Daszak.

-"You can't just turn up as an American and say, 'I want to find out what viruses you've got,'" says Daszak.
+"You can't just turn up as an American and say, 'I want to find out what viruses you've got,' " says Daszak.
 "You have to work with local collaboration and with the permission of the governments."

 Daszak adds that NIH approved the five-year renewal unusually quickly.
-"When you submit those grants they get reviewed independently by scientists and they're assigned a score," says Daszak.
+"When you submit those grants, they get reviewed independently by scientists, and they're assigned a score," says Daszak.
 "We received a really extremely high priority for funding."

 What results has the project yielded so far?

 Daszak says the China bat sampling project has already racked up quite a number of successes.
-The team and their collaborators at the Wuhan Institute of Virology have collected about 15,000 samples from bats.
+The team and its collaborators at the Wuhan Institute of Virology have collected about 15,000 samples from bats.
 From these they have already identified about 400 wholly new coronaviruses.
 About 50 of those fall into a category that caused the 2002 outbreak of severe acute respiratory syndrome, or SARS, and, now, the COVID-19 pandemic.

-"Our work has shown that between one and seven million people a year are exposed in rural China and rural Southeast Asia to these viruses," says Daszak.
+"Our work has shown that between 1 [million] and 7 million people a year are exposed in rural China and rural Southeast Asia to these viruses," says Daszak.

-"It really gives us a forward look at what could be coming down the pike," says Daszak.
+"It really gives us a forward look at what could be coming down the pike."

 Indeed, once the current pandemic began, the Wuhan Institute researchers on the project were able to consult their library of bat coronaviruses.
 They found an extremely close match.